 The Sun newspaper’s exclusive that Michael Fallon lost his job because of lewd suggestions to Andrea Leadsom, vigorously denied by him, will have the usual secular comment without any significant Christian comment.

 This is another stage in the sexual revolution.
-For several decades I have noted for several decades that the sexual revolution, which began in the 1960s with the development of the oral contraceptive pill, Roy Jenkin’s ‘permissive society’ promoting the decriminalisation of homosexual activity and David Steel’s 1967 Abortion Act, is a lengthy social experiment which will damage many people along the way.
+For several decades I have noted that the sexual revolution, which began in the 1960s with the development of the oral contraceptive pill, Roy Jenkin’s ‘permissive society’ promoting the decriminalisation of homosexual activity and David Steel’s 1967 Abortion Act, is a lengthy social experiment which will damage many people along the way.

 The laisez-faire and ‘live and let live’ attitudes of the 1960s has given way to a secular puritanism with its thought police and lie detectors.
-Princess Diana’s suggestion a few decades ago that people need ‘a hug’ is now judged to be a new form of sexual assault – and people buy into this secular morality.
+Princess Diana’s suggestion a few decades ago that people need ‘a hug’ is now judged to be a new form of sexual assault – and people buy into this shifting secular morality.
 This is secular repentance in action.

 Male vulnerability to female sexuality is a new tool in the armoury of the battle of the sexes.
 The secular world is slugging it out trying to find the new morality – and celebrities and people in public life are discovering that secular morality shifts the goalposts every few decades so that their former behaviour is judged adversely and retrospectively by the current generation’s new secular morality.
 There is poetic justice in this because they have done the very same to others in former generations whether it be 16th-century Reformers or Old Testament figures.